 - You need to have trusted advisors or mentors for long-term career guidance.

-You need both strategies and tactics to network in finance industry.
+You need both strategies and tactics to network in the finance industry.

 What key strategies do you need to apply?
 How to develop the mindset for networking?
 There are some dos and don’ts to follow for networking in finance.